-The JAGXTREME terminal setup contains a special program block and sub-blocks for
+The JAGXTREME terminal setup contains a special program block and sub-blocks for configuring JagBASIC, as shown here.

 SW2-2 must be OFF for normal JagBASIC operation.

 Note: Use an anti-static strap when touching the controller PCB.

 To access the program block, you must first enter setup by pressing the FUNCTION key and then SELECT until [Enter Setup?] is displayed.
 Press ENTER.